atiqsayyed/nd013-c2-fusion-starter/writeup.md

 ## Step-3: Data Association

-In this step, the closest neighbor association correctly matches several measurements to several tracks.
-In association.py, data association is introduced.
+In this Step, nearest neighbor association correctly associates multiple measurements with multiple traces.
+Data associations are introduced in Association.py.
-The following steps have been taken:
+The following steps have been performed:

-- We build  a matrix with all tracks and overviews open.
+- Creating matrix with all tracks and overview open.
-- We calculate the distance of Mahalanobis Distance for each track measurement.
+- Computes the distance from the Mahalanobis distance for each distance measure.
-- To exclude unlikely track pairs, use the hypothesis test Chi-Square.
+- Use the chi-square hypothesis test to exclude unlikely segment pairs.
-- We choose the pair with the smallest Mahalanobis Distance, update Kalman Filter, and delete the relation matrix with the appropriate row and column.
+– Select the pair with the smallest Mahalanobis distance and update the Kalman filter to remove the corresponding row and column relation matrix.

 The following image shows the MHD being applied for getting the closest track measurement:
 ![img1](images/closesttrack.PNG)